AllenCellModeling/aicsimageio/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass linting and tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass linting and tests, including testing other Python versions with make:

-    $ tox
+    $ make build

 6. Commit your changes and push your branch to GitHub: